 - ELAS is Glendale's preferred supplier for any occupational health referrals.
-The following sequence must be followed; - o Concern raised by the employee.

-- The Contract Manager completes a health questionnaire. - A health questionnaire is then sent to the HR regional Manager (S French South region and Alex Gibson for the North). - ELAS referral is made. - ELAS completes screening and a report is produced, then (with permission) shared with HR). - The Contract Manager is then notified, and action is taken, i.e., monitoring or work adjustment. - Continual monitoring (monthly) is then applied as applicable. - The capability procedure is then followed. - The Head of OHS and Compliance will be informed at all times and act as HR/Operational lead.
+The following sequence must be followed; - Concern raised by the employee. - The Contract Manager completes a health questionnaire. - A health questionnaire is then sent to HR Glendale Lead Jane Thomas. - ELAS referral is made. - ELAS completes screening and a report is produced, then (with permission) shared with HR). - The Contract Manager is then notified, and action is taken, i.e., monitoring or work adjustment. - Continual monitoring (monthly) is then applied as applicable. - The capability procedure is then followed. - The Head of OHS and Compliance will be informed at all times and act as HR/Operational lead.